manuelmusngi/digital-currency-modeling-and-inference/README.md

 ## Description

 In this competition, machine learning was used to forecast short term returns in 14 popular cryptocurrencies.
-G-Research have amassed a dataset of millions of rows of high-frequency market data dating back to 2018 which you can be used to build your model.
+G-Research have amassed a dataset of millions of rows of high-frequency market data dating back to 2018 which you can be used to build the model.

-The simultaneous activity of thousands of traders ensures that most signals will be transitory, persistent alpha will be exceptionally difficult to find, and the danger of overfitting will be considerable.
-In addition, since 2018, interest in the cryptomarket has exploded, so the volatility and correlation structure in our data are likely to be highly non-stationary.
-The successful contestant will pay careful attention to these considerations, and in the process gain valuable insight into the art and science of financial forecasting.

 ## Data

-This dataset contains information on historic trades for several cryptoassets, such as Bitcoin and Ethereum.
-Your challenge is to predict their future returns.
+The dataset contained information on historic trades for several cryptoassets, such as Bitcoin and Ethereum.
+The challenge was to predict their future returns.

-As historic cryptocurrency prices are not confidential this will be a forecasting competition using the time series API.
-Furthermore the public leaderboard targets are publicly available and are provided as part of the competition dataset.
-Expect to see many people submitting perfect submissions for fun.

 ### Dataset Schema